cappsool/cappsoolSDK/README.md

-# CappsoolLiteSDK integration guide for iOS
+# CappsoolLiteSDK integration guide for iOS/Android

+iOS integration:

 1. Obtain an Integration key from Cappsool
-2. add CappsoolLiteSDK.framework to your XCode Project (drag and drop)
+2. Add CappsoolLiteSDK.framework to your XCode Project (drag and drop)
 3. Go to Project Settings -> General -> Linked Frameworks and Libraries and add AdSupport.framework
 4. Open info.plist and paste these lines (if not there earlier):